Dunmore, Pennsylvania: History

 Dunmore was settled in 1835, and incorporated in 1862.

 The first European to set foot on Dunmore soil was Count Zinzendorf of Saxony, in 1742, as a missionary to the native people who were Munsee-speaking Lenape.

 The territory now encompassing Dunmore was purchased from the natives in 1754 by the Susquehanna Company of Connecticut and became the township of Providence.
 The first settlers of the Dunmore area arrived in 1771 and were originally from Connecticut (see Pennamite–Yankee War).
 William Allsworth established an inn here in 1783.
 In the summer of 1795, Charles Dolph, John Carey, and John West began the labor of clearing and plowing lands in the neighborhood of "Bucktown" or "Corners", as this area was called.
-Edward Lunnon, Isaac Dolph, James Brown, Philip Swartz and Levi De Puy, purchased land here between 1799–1805.
+Edward Lunnon, Isaac Dolph, James Brown, Philip Swartz and Levi De Puy, purchased land here between 1799 and 1805.

 Stephen Tripp, in 1820, began the area's first business, erecting a saw and grist mill on the Roaring Brook half a mile south of the village.
 That same year, the Drinker Turnpike Company opened a store at the Corners.
 Shortly after Joseph Tanner opened the first blacksmith shop.
 C.W.
 Potter opened the first merchandising house in the village in 1845.

-The village, consisting of but four houses, had a negative existence until the Pennsylvania Coal Company, in 1847–1848, turned it into a growing and diverse town.
+The village consisted of four houses until the Pennsylvania Coal Company, in 1847–1848, turned it into a growing and diverse town.
 By 1875, the township of Providence was dissolved and the land split up into various smaller boroughs and towns with Dunmore being one of them.
 Today, Dunmore is a borough bordering the city of Scranton.

 The name Dunmore comes from Dunmore Park, in the Falkirk area of Scotland (home of the Dunmore Pineapple).

 Golo Footwear had its original manufacturing and design facilities in Dunmore until 1957.